Always search the official UNCG Course Offerings web page for class schedule details and updates.

 GRO 611 – Issues in Aging and Business

 Students chose two among GRO 611A, 611B, and 611C

 GRO 612 – Issues in Aging and Business: Boomer Demographic Phenomena

 The Boomer Demographic Phenomena provides a comprehensive overview of the current societal, economic and demographic trends associated with applied demographic exercises used in planning.
 The course begins by examining the historical and economic consequences leading to the ‘Baby Boom’ and includes a brief history of the American Baby Boom’s influence on public policy, politics, education and the labor force.
 The course then turns its attention to how “baby boomers” will shape the new future public and private market sectors.
 Students learn how to account for the influence that “Boomer” demographics have when planning and forecasting future markets, service delivery and products.

 Students who enter the professional practice of gerontology across a wide-range of settings find this course relevant including those who practice direct services and care management, health and wellness programming, product development and marketing, policy and program development, or financial gerontology.
-The seven week 1.5 credit hour format is designed to complete the Bryan School of Business MBA.
 This course is attractive not only to Gerontology students but to others seeking electives with an interest in aging and business.
-1.5 credit hours.
-(Note: This topic is sometimes taught in more detail as a 3-hour GRO 676 special topics course.)
+3 credit hours.

-GRO 611C – Issues in Aging and Business: Workforce and Human Resources Policies for an Aging Society
+GRO 613 – Issues in Aging and Business: Workforce and Human Resources Policies for an Aging Society

 Examines how countries facing crises stemming from aging populations, retirement, and economic factors related to aging societies address older worker concerns, employer policies and programs, and government intervention in workforce issues.